hetu-script/hetu-script/docs/docs/en-US/syntax/index.md

 ### When

+When is the substitue for 'switch' in older programming languages, we change its name to indicate more complex usages.

 - 'when' statement's condition is optional.
 If not provided, the interpreter will check the cases and jump to the first branch if the expression evaled as true.
 In this case, the when statement is more like a if else statement except with a little more efficiency because it won't go through every branch.
 - 'when' statement's case could be non-const expression or variables;
 - 'when' statement's body must be enclosed in curly brackets.
 However, the case branch could be a single statement without brackets;